12march/backend-dev-test/readme.md

 - Laravel - A free, open-source PHP web framework, created by Taylor Otwell
 - Mysql - Relational Database System used in project.
 - JWT - used to authorize and authenticate API routes.
+- Mailgun - Email APIs that enable you to send, receive, and track emails.

 ## Acknowledgements